 Also according to Inc.com, Katie Keating and Erica Fite co-founded their agency Fancy.
 They noticed a need for customers who wanted to be treated as equals.
 Their target audience was women… who they saw as both “colleagues and as consumers.”
 Their work was described as “empowering, certainly, but still fun.”

-Now, you might be thinking that if you do spend time now to work on your soft skills, or find a problem that you could solve while spending all this time at home, how will you have enough time left over to take in a movie, or have a Zoom house party (since going out isn’t as much of an option these days).
+Now, you might be thinking that if you do spend time now to work on your soft skills or find a problem that you could solve while you’re at home, how will you have enough time left over to take in a movie, or have a Zoom house party (if you’re still cautious about meeting in person).

 The next soft skill, time management, is crucial for helping your keep yourself organized.